NUI Galway Students’ Union Urges Caution Booking Student AccommodationNews & Events

 - Take out contents insurance as the landlord’s policy will not cover your personal possessions.

-Students’ Union President Megan Reilly said: “Finding accommodation can be extremely stressful and people tend to rush into it.
-It is paramount that you follow these guidelines and ensure that the house you live in will be sustainable for you and your friends.
+NUI Galway Students’ Union President Clare Austick said: “Finding accommodation can be extremely stressful and people tend to rush into it.
+It is paramount that you follow these guidelines to avoid scams and ensure that the house you live in will be sustainable for you and your friends.
 Never rush into getting accommodation, be cautious and insist on receipts and any repairs where necessary.
 This will be where you stay for at least nine months so make sure you have all the necessities before making any commitments.
 Students still seeking accommodation should check www.nuigstudentpad.ie ”